An-Nisa, 34

 An-Nisa 4:34 is the 34th verse in the fourth chapter of the Quran.
 This verse adjudges the role of a husband as protector and maintainer of his wife and how he should deal with disloyalty on her part.
-Scholars vastly differ on the implications of this verse, with many Muslim scholars arguing that it serves as a deterrent from anger-based domestic violence.
-The translation of the verse is also subject to debate among Muslim scholars, which can read 'strike them [wives]' or '(lightly) strike them' or 'beat them' or 'scourge them', depending on the translator.
-Furthermore, as that said in a hadith transmitted by Abu Huraira, slapping someone across their face was forbidden.
+Scholars vastly differ on the implications of this verse, with many Muslim scholars saying that it serves as a deterrent from anger-based domestic violence.
+According to a hadith transmitted by Abu Huraira, slapping someone across the face was forbidden.